 Step 3: Fill the homepage with life

 The basic structure is standing.
 Now it’s a case of filling the columns and rows of your homepage with life.
-It depends here what goals you are pursuing with COYO and what content is most important for your users or user groups (see basics above).
+It depends here what goals you are pursuing with Haiilo and what content is most important for your users or user groups (see basics above).

-, COYO offers you the opportunity to design the homepage(s) in such a way that they correspond to your expectations and needs.
+, Haiilo offers you the opportunity to design the homepage(s) in such a way that they correspond to your expectations and needs.
 You can add and arrange as many widgets to the homepage as you like.
 However, you need to take care here!

 The homepage is the first impression of the go-live and the overview